Published 15/04/2025, Edited 29/04/2025

 A constitutional convention to reform our Federal system, seeking to make it more efficient for the 21st century.

-Our country has 27 million people, could facilitate more, but never at the expense of social harmony and cohesion, which is why integration and an enduring but flexible immigration policy setting is important (watch this space).
+Our country has 27 million people, could facilitate more, but never at the expense of social harmony and cohesion, which is why integration and an enduring but flexible immigration policy setting is important

 Our country is also for the most part extremely urbanised and has considerable opportunity for streamlining the public service and making our politicians more directly accountable to the voices of the people at the grassroots level and in regional areas.